Colleges That Don't Require a High School Diploma or GED

 Visit CCBC

-The Community College of Baltimore County may accept students without a high school diploma or GED.
-It is located in Baltimore, Maryland.
-Students must pass an entrance exam or commit to completing their GED while enrolled.
+Based in Baltimore, Maryland, the Community College of Baltimore County provides an opportunity for students without a high school diploma or GED to gain admission.
+To qualify, students are required to either pass an entrance exam or commit to completing their GED while actively enrolled at the college.

 Tuition & Fees